StrikingLoo/strikingloo.github.io/_posts/2024-03-28-inlining-css.md

 sitemap: true
 ---

-Since the creation of this site, I have endeavored to make it load as fast as possible.
+Since I started this site, I have endeavored to make it load as fast as possible.
 Call it a tradesman's pride, or a small obsession.

 Recently, after a long period of not changing anything on the design or implementation, I decided to fix a few things I knew to be bottlenecks.
 None of these were major, I knew.
-Site speed was at \~1.1s per <webpagetest.org>, but I also knew changes in loading speed have superlinear effects on traffic, and don't really have diminishing returns.
+Site speed was at \~1.2s per <webpagetest.org>, but I also knew changes in loading speed have superlinear effects on traffic, and don't really have diminishing returns.
 [1](https://blog.research.google/2009/06/speed-matters.html)

 Both because a small increase in loading times is enough to dissuade some users, and because search results are influenced by loading speed, so that a winner-take-all effect may make what looks like a small improvement yield big rewards, making the site faster seemed worth it.